Should Women Consume Turmeric During Pregnancy?

-- Maintaining levels of healthy bacteria in the gut, protecting against stomach disorders, and relieving constipation
+- Maintaining levels of healthy bacteria in the gut, thereby maintaining stomach health and relieving constipation

-- Increasing the flow of bile, necessary for breaking down dietary fat during digestion
+- Increasing the flow of bile, which is necessary for breaking down dietary fats during digestion

 - Detoxing the liver and purifying blood

-- Helping to manage healthy blood sugar and lipid levels
+- Helping to manage blood sugar and lipids within normal levels